FAQ

 What file formats do we accept?

-If you can’t supply a PDF, we used to work mainly in Freehand.
-We are in th eprocess of converting all our legacy Freehand files into Ilustrator; thi scan only be done in version 5.5, hence we’re not upgrading any time soon to the laterst version.
+If you cant supply a PDF, we used to work mainly in Freehand.
+We are in th eprocess of converting all our legacy Freehand files into Ilustrator; thi scan only be done in version 5.5, hence were not upgrading any time soon to the laterst version.

 We can also accept files from Adobe CS5.5 for Mac (InDesign, Illustrator, Photoshop, Acrobat) and MS Office 2013 for PC (Word and Publisher only; Powerpoint and Excel files are generally not suitable for print).